carosop/containers_auto_deployment/README.md

 # Containers auto deployment

-This project automates the deployment and management of Docker services on an SDN network using Mininet and a Ryu controller.
+This project automates the deployment and management of Docker services on an SDN network using Mininet and a Ryu controller. <br />
-It supports two network topologies: a simple topology with four switches and six Docker hosts, and a complex topology with six switches and eight Docker hosts.
+It supports two network topologies: a simple topology with four switches and six Docker hosts, and a complex topology with six switches and eight Docker hosts. <br />
 The project includes a GUI for deploying, stopping and testing services, and automatically configures SDN flows for communication between services.

 ## Project Structure